google/WebFundamentals/src/_langs/en/tools/profile-performance/rendering-tools/analyze-runtime.markdown

     <tr>
       <td data-th="Problem">Forced synchronous layout affecting response or animation.</td>
       <td data-th="Example">Forcing the browser to perform layout earlier in the pixel pipeline, resulting in repeating steps in the rendering process.</td>
-      <td data-th="Solution">Batch your style reads first, then do any writes (see also [Avoid large, complex layouts and layout thrashing](fundamentals/performance/rendering/avoid-large-complex-layouts-and-layout-thrashing)).</td>
+      <td data-th="Solution">Batch your style reads first, then do any writes (see also <a href="fundamentals/performance/rendering/avoid-large-complex-layouts-and-layout-thrashing">Avoid large, complex layouts and layout thrashing</a>).</td>
     </tr>
   </tbody>
     <tr>